hmsayar/spoti-frontend/README.md

 ## Installation and Setup

-1. Set up the [Spotify Backend](https://github.com/hmsayar/spoti-backend.git) following the instructions in its README.
+1. Set up the [spoti-backend](https://github.com/hmsayar/spoti-backend.git) following the instructions in its README.

 2. Clone the repository: https://github.com/hmsayar/spoti-frontend.git